dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

 It implements:
 - support for typescript in the npm package
-- support for commonjs in the npm package and
+- support for commonjs and es6 in the npm package
 - availability of @starknet/burner on a CDN via unpkg.com
 - move the account/provider back to starknet-js 3.x to support starknet-react
 - addition of the logo in .png and .svg
+- chaneg for friendly id and name
 - restructuration of the code to support multiple version of starknet-js
 - removal of the nextjs api to support static deployment in addition to Vercel
 - the ability to test all the components locally
+- jest tests on extension and keyring
+- playwright tests on extension and keyring
+- an example of the burner with get-starknet

 It fixes:
 - event leaking between waitForMessages()